oracle-devrel/technology-engineering/cloud-infrastructure/private-cloud-and-edge/hsp/iam-policies-for-isolation/README.md

-The Hosting Service Provider (HSP) model on Compute Cloud@Customer (C3) allows hosting for multiple end customers, each isolated in a dedicated compartment with a single VCN per customer.
+The Hosting Service Provider (HSP) model on Compute Cloud@Customer (C3) allows hosting for multiple end customers, each isolated in a dedicated compartment with separate VCN(s) per customer.
 To ensure the end customer can only create resources in just their own compartment, a set of IAM policies are required.